 Does it appear clear to white and bit creamy?
 Then you’re likely dealing with vaginal discharge.
 It can feel very liquid when it’s coming out, but it will appear thicker in consistency when it collects.

 But what if the color you see is clear or much paler than urine and completely liquid?
 In this case, you’re probably seeing amniotic fluid.
+Check with your OB or midwife if you are still not sure.

 A green or green-yellow color means that your amniotic fluid has been colored by meconium.
 This happens when your baby has had a bowel movement.
 Make sure to let your OB or midwife know as this might affect steps they take during delivery to keep your baby safe.